gerhynes/aws-notes/certified-cloud-practitioner/README.md

 It will alert you of findings and you can automate a response via CloudWatch Events or with third-party services.

 ### Amazon Macie
-**Macie** is a fully-managed service that continuously monitors S3 data access activity for anomalies and generates detailed alerts when it detects risk of unauthorized access or inadvertant data leaks.
+**Macie** is a fully-managed service that continuously monitors S3 data access activity for anomalies and generates detailed alerts when it detects risk of unauthorized access or inadvertent data leaks.

 Macie works by using machine learning to analyze your CloudTrail logs.